-- Mobile phones/similar devices must be stored safely in the top draw of the filling cabinet in the office at all times during the hours of your working day - Mobile phones/similar devices are either turned off or on silent and not accessed during your working hours - Mobile phones/similar devices can only be used on a designated break and then this must be away from the children either in the office or staff room, or off the nursery premises - The use of nursery devices, such as tablets, must only be used for nursery purposes - The nursery devices will not have any social media or messaging apps on them - Any apps downloaded onto nursery devices must be done only by management.
+- Mobile phones/similar devices must be stored safely in the top draw of the filling cabinet in the office at all times during the hours of your working day - Mobile phones/similar devices are either turned off or on silent and not accessed during your working hours - Mobile phones/similar devices can only be used only on a designated break and then this must be away from the children either in the office or staff room, or off the nursery premises - The use of nursery devices, such as tablets, must only be used for nursery purposes - The nursery devices will not have any social media or messaging apps on them - No personal device is allowed to be connected to the nursery Wi-Fi at any time - Any apps downloaded onto nursery devices must be done only by management.
 This will ensure only age appropriate and safe apps will be accessible to staff or children using them - Passwords / passcodes for nursery devices must not be shared or written down - During outings, staff will use mobile phones belonging to the nursery wherever possible.
 Photographs must not be taken of the children on any personal phones or any other personal information storage device.
 Only nursery owned devices will be used to take photographs or film videos - Nursery devices will not be taken home with staff and will remain secure at the nursery when not in use.
 If a device is needed to be taken home due to unforeseen circumstances then the person taking this device home must ensure it is securely stored and not accessed by another other individual and returned to nursery as soon as practically possible